nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**:

-1. Tutor keys in a keyword in the required field to find contacts whose names contain this keyword.
+1. Tutor keys in a keyword in the required field to find contacts whose names contain any of the keywords.
 1. TutorEase lists the contacts with the given keyword.
    Use case ends.